#

 Additionally, fluxes are classified based on their activity level, which is rated as L (low), M (medium), or H (high).
 The activity level indicates the flux’s ability to remove oxides and promote solder wetting.
 Low-activity fluxes are typically used for less demanding soldering applications, while high-activity fluxes are used for more challenging soldering tasks.

-Flux Formats & Packaging Options
+Flux Formats and Packaging Options

 Flux is available in various formats, including liquid flux, tacky flux, flux core, and flux in solder paste.
 Each format has its advantages and is suitable for different soldering applications.
 The choice of flux format depends on factors such as the type of soldering, joint accessibility, and specific soldering process requirements.
-Understanding these formats allows for the proper application of flux, leading to better soldering results.

 Conclusion